hujikolp1/React_Components/react_redux/README.md

 ### Reducers
 Reducers are pure functions (they only return output based on input, without altering the state or memory of the input). <br>
 Redcuers take in state and action and return the new state.
+In this way state is immutable.

 ### Actions
 Actions are objects that have 'type' keys and values for the type of action.
 Action Creators are functions that return the appropriate action object.